 UAAP Season 81 MVP Bright Akhuetie found a home in the Philippines (both literally and figuratively) thanks to his team managers from the University of the Philippines and University of Perpetual Help System DALTA.
 Akhuetie, who was born and raised in Nigeria, is one of the most dominant centers Philippine college sports has ever seen.
 The impact of the team managers who first recruited him to the Philippines and his current coach Bo Perasol continue to have a significant role in his life.

 “It’s amazing to be away from home and still have a lot of people filling that role and still showing the same love and support.
-I really appreciate my fathers out here for their love and support throughout: the late coach Aric Del Rosario, Dr Edgardo Sevilla, Papa Bo and all the wonderful fathers out there,” says UP Fighting Maroons center Bright Akhuetie.
+I really appreciate my fathers out here for their love and support throughout: the late coach Aric Del Rosario, Dr. Edgardo Sevilla, Papa Bo, and all the wonderful fathers out there,” says the UP Fighting Maroons center.

 A father figure in their legacy

 Karen Toyoshima, a kendoka part of Manila Kendo Club Philippines, continues to pursue her sport to carry her father’s legacy.
-Tayoshima, who sadly lost her father to colon cancer in 2009, says that he was the first person who believed she could be a kendoka.
-Her father’s legacy is one reason why Tayoshima aims to make a name for Philippine kendo.
+Toyoshima, who sadly lost her father to colon cancer in 2009, says that he was the first person who believed she could be a kendoka.
+Her father’s legacy is one reason why Toyoshima aims to make a name for Philippine kendo.

 “My father would always tell me that I am ‘the kid with no chill.’
 He said that at an early age he already saw the samurai blood in me and it would really mean the world to him if I consider trying kendo in the future.
 Fast forward when I finally joined Manila Kendo Club Philippines, I [always] see and carry my dad’s name.
 The Philippines embroidered on my “zekken” has always been not just my dream but living my dad’s legacy.”